Heshitha73/Heshitha73.github.io/README.md

 ## 📌 About

-This is my personal cybersecurity portfolio website showcasing my skills, education, certifications, and projects.
+This is my personal cybersecurity portfolio website showcasing my skills, education, certifications and projects.
 Built with a terminal/hacker aesthetic using pure HTML, CSS, and JavaScript — no frameworks required.

 ---